billymwangi/skincare-recommender-system/README.md

 In this skincare recommender system project, we developed several models to provide personalized skincare recommendations to users.
 We utilized memory-based collaborative filtering models, such as the Nearest Neighbors and KNNBasic models, as well as user-based collaborative filtering models, such as the SVD and SVDpp models.

-Through evaluation, we found that all models performed well, with high precision, recall, and accuracy scores.
-The Tuned SVDpp model, after tuning, achieved the best results, demonstrating its ability to capture underlying relationships and provide accurate recommendations.
+The Tuned SVDpp model, after tuning, achieved the best results with high precision, recall, and accuracy scores demonstrating its ability to provide the most accurate recommendations.

-The deployment of the recommender system using Streamlit allows users to easily input their preferences and receive personalized skincare recommendations based on their budget, skin tone, skin type, and desired product type.
+We were able to generate personalized skincare recommendations based on their budget, skin tone, and skin type.

 Overall, this project successfully demonstrates the effectiveness of collaborative filtering techniques in generating tailored skincare recommendations.
 By leveraging user preferences and product information, we enable users to discover skincare products that align with their needs and preferences.